Skip to main content

 How Common Is Nursing Home Negligence?

-Federal inspection data from the Centers for Medicare and Medicaid Services (CMS) documents deficiencies at a significant percentage of nursing homes nationwide.
-The most commonly cited categories of deficiency include failure to prevent pressure sores, failure to maintain adequate nutrition and hydration, inadequate fall prevention programs, medication management errors, and insufficient staffing levels.
+Federal inspection data documents deficiencies at a significant share of nursing homes nationwide.
+The most commonly cited categories include failure to prevent pressure sores, failure to maintain adequate nutrition and hydration, inadequate fall prevention, medication errors, and insufficient staffing.

-In New Mexico, the New Mexico Department of Health Long-Term Care Bureau licenses and inspects nursing facilities.
-Families can review facility inspection reports and deficiency records through the state's online licensing database, which provides a documented history of each facility's compliance with state and federal standards.
+In New Mexico, the state Department of Health licenses and inspects nursing facilities.
+Families can review a facility's inspection reports and deficiency records through the state's online licensing database, which documents each facility's history of compliance with state and federal standards.
+Checking those records before placing a loved one, and periodically afterward, is one of the most useful things a family can do.

 What Nursing Homes Are Required to Provide

-Nursing facilities that participate in Medicare and Medicaid are governed by federal requirements under 42 CFR Part 483 (the Nursing Home Reform Act requirements).
+Nursing facilities that participate in Medicare and Medicaid are governed by federal requirements often called the Nursing Home Reform Act standards.
 These include:

 Adequate staffing.
-Sufficient nursing staff to meet residents' needs 24 hours a day.
-New Mexico's state regulations establish minimum staffing ratios, and failure to maintain them is a documented risk factor for resident harm.
+Enough nursing staff to meet residents' needs around the clock.
+Understaffing is a documented risk factor for resident harm.

 Fall prevention.
-Residents at risk for falls must have fall prevention measures in place.
-Falls are the leading cause of injury in nursing home residents, and facilities that fail to implement appropriate prevention strategies face significant liability when preventable falls occur.
+Residents at risk for falls must have prevention measures in place.
+Falls are a leading cause of injury in nursing home residents, and facilities that fail to implement appropriate strategies face significant liability when preventable falls occur.

 Pressure sore prevention and management.
-Bedsores (pressure ulcers) are almost entirely preventable with proper repositioning, skin care, and nutrition protocols.
-A resident who develops Stage 3 or Stage 4 pressure ulcers — the most severe categories, with tissue damage extending to bone in Stage 4 — is typically a victim of significant neglect.
+Bedsores are largely preventable with proper repositioning, skin care, and nutrition.
+A resident who develops advanced pressure ulcers, the severe stages where tissue damage runs deep, is often a sign of significant neglect.

 Medication management.
-Correct administration of the correct medications at the correct times, proper handling of controlled substances, and monitoring for adverse effects.
+The correct medications in the correct doses at the correct times, proper handling of controlled substances, and monitoring for adverse effects.

 Nutrition and hydration.
-Adequate caloric and fluid intake to maintain health, with monitoring and intervention when residents are at risk of malnutrition or dehydration.
+Adequate food and fluid intake, with monitoring and intervention when a resident is at risk of malnutrition or dehydration.

 Freedom from abuse.
-Physical, emotional, sexual, and financial abuse of residents is prohibited.
-Facilities have a duty to screen staff, train staff, and investigate and report suspected abuse.
+Physical, emotional, sexual, and financial abuse is prohibited.
+Facilities have a duty to screen and train staff and to investigate and report suspected abuse.

 Recognizing Signs of Negligence and Abuse

-Many nursing home residents are unable to advocate for themselves — due to cognitive impairment, communication difficulties, fear of retaliation, or simply not fully understanding their own rights.
-Family members who visit regularly are often the first to notice warning signs:
+Many nursing home residents can't advocate for themselves, whether because of cognitive impairment, communication difficulties, fear of retaliation, or simply not understanding their own rights.
+Family members who visit regularly are often the first to notice warning signs.

 Physical indicators:

-- Pressure ulcers — open sores on bony prominences (heels, tailbone, hips) that shouldn't develop with proper care
+• Pressure ulcers, open sores on bony areas like heels, tailbone, and hips, that shouldn't develop with proper care

-- Signs of dehydration — dry mouth, dark urine, sunken eyes, confusion
+• Signs of dehydration such as dry mouth, dark urine, sunken eyes, or confusion

 Medical and care indicators:

-- Infections that are recurring or poorly treated, particularly urinary tract infections
+• Recurring or poorly treated infections, particularly urinary tract infections

-- Staff who are unable to answer basic questions about the resident's care
+• Staff unable to answer basic questions about the resident's care

 Behavioral and emotional indicators: